 "It all started when..."

-Mid-Continent Oceanographic Institute (MOI) was founded in 2009 around the kitchen table of two Macalester graduates who were motivated into action during a discussion of the opportunity gap often faced by Twin Cities students of color.
+Mid-Continent Oceanographic Institute (MOI) was founded in 2009 around the kitchen table of two Macalester graduates who were motivated by a discussion of the opportunity gap often faced by Twin Cities students of color.
 Originally branded as Rock Star Supply Co., we trained tutors to offer in-classroom support in local schools.
-Many of our original volunteers played in the local music scene, inspiring our initial namesake.
+Many of our original volunteers were involved with the local music scene, inspiring our initial namesake.

 Our five creative writing and tutoring programs emulate Dave Eggers’ 826 National, an organization supporting eight writing and tutoring centers across the United States.
 826 National’s philosophy focuses on individualized attention as critical to improving literacy and preparing students for future success.
 Since 2011, MOI has worked with 826 National to become its newest chapter.
 Our whimsical, quirky theme models after their eight tutoring centers, all of which have a storefront disguising the center within (826 Valencia’s Pirate Supply Store, 826 NYC’s Superhero Supply Co., and more).